WCSCourses/ViralBioinfLAC2022/Modules/Phylogeny_&_Virus_Typing_HandsOnEx.md

 - To build a Maximum Likelihood tree to assign the Pango lineage to a group of SARS-CoV-2 sequences obtained in Latin America.
 - To build a Maximum Likelihood tree to genotype three DENV-4 isolates that circulated in Brazil in 2012-2013 and determine if they belong to a unique transmission chain.

-Datasets to use: **LAC_SARSCoV2_aln_cut.fasta (or DENV_aln_cut.fasta)**, from the practical activity 1.
+Datasets to use: **LAC_SARSCoV2_aln_cut.fasta (or LAC_DENV_aln_cut.fasta)**, from the practical activity 1.

 **Introduction to the IQ-TREE program:**

 This program allows you to perform phylogenetic analysis by Maximum Likelihood.
 It uses efficient algorithms to explore the tree space, allowing very large matrices to be analyzed with reliable results (hundreds or thousands of sequences).
-It allows estimating the evolutionary model (ModelFinder module) followed by the phylogenetic inference, and implements support measures to evaluate the reliability of the groupings or branches (Bootstrap, Ultrafast Bootstrap Approximation and probabilistic contrasts).
+It allows estimating the evolutionary model (ModelFinder module) followed by the phylogenetic inference and implements support measures to evaluate the reliability of the groupings or branches (Bootstrap, Ultrafast Bootstrap Approximation and probabilistic contrasts).
 The program can be downloaded and run locally (http://www.iqtree.org/), or on online servers such as http://iqtree.cibiv.univie.ac.at/ | https://www.phylo.org/  | https://www.hiv.lanl.gov/content/sequence/IQTREE/iqtree.html

 You can find many basic and advanced tutorials at http://www.iqtree.org/doc/